 Extensions with Catalog Attributes

-SchemaCrawler can read and incorporate user-provided metadata in the form of table, column and foreign key remarks and attributes, and weak association definitions, and alternate key specifications from a YAML file.
+SchemaCrawler can read and incorporate user-provided metadata in the form of table, column and foreign key remarks and attributes, and implicit association definitions, and alternate key specifications from a YAML file.
 Examples of attributes file are shown below.
-Then you can run SchemaCrawler with a --attributes-file <path>
+Then you can run SchemaCrawler with a --attributes-file <path> command-line option.

 SchemaCrawler needs Jackson jars on the classpath to read the YAML file, and these provided with the SchemaCrawler download.